jujuCodez/enroll-bot/README.md

 ## 🛡️ Disclaimer

 This tool is intended for **personal use only**.
-Use responsibly and avoid abusing the DLSU systems.
-This bot mimics human behavior but is still subject to CAPTCHA, rate limits, and university IT policies.
+Use responsibly and avoid abusing academic systems.
+This bot mimics human behavior but is still subject to CAPTCHA, rate limits, and institutional policies.

 ---